Created: June 10, 2026

 Phase 1: The Core (Home Office)

-1. Placement: Install the 16-port switch and 1500VA UPS on a shelf or desktop with airflow.
+- Placement: Install the UniFi gateway, managed PoE switch, and UPS on a shelf or in a small rack with airflow.
 Avoid closed drawers.

 Phase 2: The Cabling (Infrastructure)